 Electric panel heaters heat a room using convection.
 They do this by heating the air that passes through the heater, which then heats the surrounding area.
-This may not be the most energy efficient process, but it will heat up a room incredibly quickly.
+This may not be the most energy-efficient process, but it will heat up a room incredibly quickly.

 Infrared heaters are an incredibly efficient electric heating system for homes.
-Infrared panels convert almost 100% of the electricity that they use into consumable heat, making them one of the most economical electric heaters on the market.
+Infrared panels convert almost 100% of the electricity they use into consumable heat, making them one of the most economical electric heaters on the market.
 Infrared heat is absorbed directly by solid objects and does not heat the air, so very little heat is lost.
 You can also save a considerable amount of money on running costs by using infrared to zone your heating.
-This means that you can direct heat towards busy areas without having to heat the whole building; this is especially practical in large buildings such as warehouses or churches.
+This means you can direct heat towards busy areas without having to heat the whole building; this is especially practical in large buildings such as warehouses or churches.

 Infrared panels are perfect if you have a busy family bathroom that sees frequent use, or if you enjoy taking time over your morning routine.
 These heaters not only provide a comfortable level of heat that's ideal for regular use, but they are also exceptionally energy efficient when paired with a thermostat.
 They keep damp at bay by warming the walls of your bathroom and prevent moisture from settling.

 It’s worth mentioning again that any electric appliance intended for bathrooms must be hardwired by a professional electrician: we don’t recommend panel heaters for bathroom use because there is the temptation to hang towels over the appliance to dry, which can obstruct ventilation on the heater and cause a hazard.
 If you’re unsure if your product is suitable for bathrooms, defer to the manufacturer’s guidelines.
 Infrared heaters start at £199.99 and make the essential addition to any bathroom.

-Which Electric Heater is right for you?
+Which electric heater is right for you?